manishk050/Amazon-Power-BI/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out via the repository's issue tracker.
+If you have any questions or suggestions, feel free to reach out via [GitHub issues](https://github.com/manishk050/Amazon-Power-BI/issues).

+---

+Happy Exploring! 🎉